 Use discount retailers

 Designer labels don’t come cheap, and even some high street shops can be pricey these days.
 There is a way to get big name goods without the big price tag, however, and the secret lies with discount catalogue stores.

-Other well known discount sites like Hotukdeals will operate more on a flash sales basis and offer great discounts on designer labels, but less frequently.
+Other well known discount sites like Hotukdeals and Secretsales will operate more on a flash sales basis and offer great discounts on designer labels, but less frequently.
 There are plenty of deal and discount sites that can save you money, make sure you look around and do your research to find the right discount site that works for you

 Be wary of special offers